 This guide will provide an overview of the state, so plan accordingly depending on where you will be staying during your visit!

 Once you visit this state once, you are guaranteed to be hooked and will visit again soon!
-Continue reading for more on Colorado Bucket List from a Local!
+Continue reading for more on our Colorado Bucket List!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Longmont had to be first on the list, because we live here!
-This city was recently named the fastest growing city in the US!
+Longmont had to be first on our Colorado bucket list because we live here!
+This city was recently named the fastest-growing city in the US!

 Longmont is a small and fairly quiet town (although it is growing rapidly!), and is only 20-30 minutes from Boulder, and under an hour from Denver!

-Boulder is a busy college town, and has so much to do!
+Boulder is another Colorado bucket list must!
+It is is a busy college town, and has so much to do!
 The Pearl Street Mall is a common place for both visitors and locals to hang out, as there are many shops and restaurants to explore here.